SwiftisLife/LocalWeather/README.md

 # More information:
-This project was written in Atlanta, GA by Safina Alexandra Lifa in October 2016.

 Please forward all questions and queries to:

-email: SafinaLifa@gmail.com and please visit http://www.iosislife.com for other projects written in Swift for iOS.
+email: s.alexl@icloud.com and please visit http://www.iosislife.com for other projects written in Swift for iOS.

 Commercial use is strictly forbidden.